fundor333/fundor333.com/content/post/2019-04-18-django-rest-framework-multiple-post.md

 After this you have a _MyModel_, MyModelSerializer and a view class MyModelListPost

-{{< highlight python >}} from rest_framework.response import Response from rest_framework.views i_port APIView from rest.models import MyModel_ from rest.serializer import MyModelSerializer
+{{< highlight python >}}
+from rest_framework.response import Response f

+rom rest_framework.views i_port APIView from rest.models import MyModel_ from rest.serializer import MyModelSerializer

 class MyModelListPost(generics.GenericAPIView, APIView):
     queryset = MyModel.objects.all()